top of page

 Sublocade Injection

-Scotch Plains Medical Center provides treatment for individuals suffering from Alcoholism or substance abuse.
+Spine and Joint Pain Center provides treatment for individuals suffering from Alcoholism, Opioid or Substance Abuse.

 Every patient behaves differently to addiction and needs an individualized treatment plan.